First run tutorial

 Creating a timeline

 A timeline is simply a folder that contains your data.
 The folder you choose should either not yet exist or should be empty.
+Make sure you have enough disk space where you put your timeline.
+Imports copy your data into the timeline, so you will need a lot of disk space to import a lot of data.

 Choose a folder where you want your timeline to be.
-If the folder isn't empty, Timelinize will create a timeline in a new subfolder called My timeline.
+If the folder isn't empty, Timelinize will create a timeline in a new subfolder called My timeline

 Timeline tips:

-• Timeline folders are portable!
+- Timeline folders are portable!
 You can move them around to other computers or disks.
 Don't modify the contents of a timeline manually.

 Import